mritunjaysharma394/autoyapf/README.md

 ## Usage
 ### Step 1:
-Create a `.github/workflows` directory in your repository and inside this directory create a workflow `.yml` file.
-An [example workflow](#example-workflow---create-a-release) is available below.
+Create a `.github/workflows` directory in your repository and inside this directory create a workflow `.yml` file (give the file a name like `autoyapf.yml`).
+An example workflow is available below.
 For more information, reference the GitHub Help Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

 ### Step 2:
 Copy the workflow example below in the `.yml` file you created in `.github/workflows` directory.